Autzen Stadium: History

+School president Arthur Flemming was initially skeptical of the project, and asked Skidmore, Owings & Merrill to evaluate whether it was feasible to build a stadium on the north bank site, renovate Hayward Field, or build a new stadium on the Hayward footprint.
+The need for a new or expanded stadium had become acute with the implosion of the Pacific Coast Conference in 1959.
+Oregon had been left out of its successor, the Athletic Association of Western Universities (direct ancestor of the Pacific-12 Conference), and there was almost no chance of getting an invitation as long as the Ducks still played at Hayward Field.
+SOM concluded that the north bank site was the only feasible place to build a 40,000-seat stadium—thought to be the bare minimum to justify moving the entire home state to Eugene.
+Hayward Field had not been built to code, which would have ruled out any possible expansion.
+Its footprint was too small for a new stadium, and in any case the surrounding streets could not handle larger crowds.

-Designed by Skidmore, Owings & Merrill, the stadium was built within an artificial landfill (over the refuse) to eliminate the need for multilevel ramps.
+Designed by SOM, the stadium was built within an artificial landfill (over the refuse) to eliminate the need for multilevel ramps.
 As a result, construction took just nine months and cost approximately $2.3 million. $250,000 was contributed by the Autzen Foundation, headed by Thomas E. Autzen (class of 1943), son of Portland lumberman and philanthropist Thomas J. Autzen (1888–1958), for whom the stadium was named.
 The elder Autzen was ironically an alumnus of Oregon archrival Oregon State University.

 In 1967, Oregon hosted Colorado in Autzen Stadium's inaugural game, a 17–13 loss before 27,500 on September 23.
 Four weeks later on October 21, 16,000 saw Oregon's first win in the new facility; the 31–6 victory over Idaho was the only home win of the season.

 The stadium alternates with Oregon State's Reser Stadium as host of the annual rivalry game with the Beavers.

 Autzen hosted the inaugural Pac-12 Conference Championship game on December 2, 2011, as the Pac-12 North champion Ducks defeated the Pac-12 South champion UCLA Bruins.